Nothing gold can stay: Warriors at crossroads after Finals loss

 The Warriors will also look to retain Klay Thompson, who was an integral part of the team’s championships in 2015, 2017 and 2018 and who also becomes a free agent this summer.

-Thompson injured his knee after being fouled during the third quarter of Game Six in Oakland on Thursday and did not return after shooting two free throws.
+According to an ESPN report, Thompson tore his left ACL after being fouled during the third quarter of Game Six in Oakland on Thursday and did not return after shooting two free throws.

-It was unclear how serious the injury was but the Warriors are expected to do whatever it takes to sign him again.
+Recovery from a torn ACL can take up to a year, meaning Thompson will likely miss at least the beginning of next season.

 The team on Thursday also closed the curtain on Oracle Arena in Oakland, which has been their home for 47 seasons.